 - New Page Link: If you build your conversation with a very singular thought process, you can develop your page links to take them specifically from one paragraph to the next.
 This helps you identify at what part of your conversation where confusion may have set in.
 I have used this strategy to create A/B testing on web content to specific audiences captured from advertisements.

 The Moral of This Story

-If you need assistance with developing effective communications or measuring the engagement of your audience, please reach out.
-I’d be happy to help!
+If you need assistance with a different perspective or measuring the engagement of your audience, please reach out.
+I would be happy to help!